Rutgers logo

 Engage deeply and wrestle with ideas that challenge your beliefs about difference.

 Personal growth often occurs when we experience discomfort.
 When we avoid discomfort, we can stagnate and miss out on opportunities for learning and development.
-Discomfort can force us to reexamine what we thought we knew (beliefs, habits, and perspectives).
+Discomfort offers us an opportunity to reexamine what we thought we knew (beliefs, habits, and perspectives).

 Classroom Inclusivity Series